-A safe and healthy environment is the most critical facet to survival on this planet earth, and its protection is our responsibility.
-We cannot deny the fact that life is not sustainable without a balanced environment.
-For a good, healthy, and stress-free lifestyle, it is critical to pay close attention to our surroundings’ betterment, and it is high time to take action.
+A safe and healthy environment is the most critical facet to survival on Earth, and its protection is our responsibility.
+We cannot deny that life is not sustainable without a balanced environment.
+For a good, healthy, and stress-free lifestyle, paying close attention to our surroundings’ betterment is critical, and it is high time to take action.

 Many environmental justice institutes focus on serious environmental issues and teach how to deal with them.
 They also tell how to decrease the pollution rate and preserve natural resources.